Fire resistant glass –

-Fire rated glass is a vital component of many fire safety programmes, buying valuable time for evacuation to occur and countermeasures to be deployed.
-Able to resist direct exposure to flames for up to an hour, properly-installed fire glass can also work as an insulator – stopping not just the flames and smoke of the fire, but the heat as well.
+Fire resistant glass is a vital component of many fire safety programmes.
+This will give residents or workers valuable time to evacuate in the event of a fire.
+If properly-installed, it can also work as an insulator.
+Therefore stopping not just the flames and smoke of the fire, but the heat as well.

 Where fire control is concerned, containment and time are extremely important factors.
-An uncontrolled fire will spread rapidly, and may pose a serious danger to your staff, your premises and your building – help to ensure it never gets out of control with high-quality fire glass from The Glass Warehouse.
+An uncontrolled fire will spread rapidly, and may pose a serious danger.
+We can help to ensure it never gets out of control with high-quality fire glass from The Glass Warehouse (TGW).

 The Safety Advantages of Fire Resistant Glass

-Fire resistant glass is able to contain the spread of fire for a time, with a much higher melting point than ordinary glass and the ability to resist high heat for a set length of time.
-By comparison, ordinary “annealed” glass and even tempered safety glass are destroyed very quickly by fires, often falling from their frames or melting entirely almost immediately when exposed to flames.
+Fire resistant glass is able to contain the spread of fire for a longer period of time.
+With a higher melting point than ordinary glass and the ability to resist high heat for a set length of time.
+By comparison, ordinary “annealed” glass and even tempered safety glass are destroyed very quickly by fires.
+Therefore, often falling from their frames or melting entirely almost immediately when exposed to flames.

 How Fire Rated Glass is Made

-Fire resistant glass is made in a number of ways, depending on the fire rated glass you choose.
-Georgian wire glass, for example, has an internal wire frame (often visible as a crosshatched steel wire pattern in the glass), which is inlaid while the glass is being made.
-This wire acts to hold the glass together at high temperatures, preventing it from sagging out of its frame and collapsing.
+Fire resistant glass can be made in a number of ways, depending on the fire glass you choose.
+Georgian wire glass, for example, has an internal wire frame (visible as a crosshatched steel wire pattern in the glass).
+This wire acts to hold the glass together at high temperatures, preventing it from sagging and collapsing.

 Another prominent fire glass type is made quite differently, by the Pyroguard and Pyrobel brands.
-These fire glass types are made with a heat-resistant, fire-resistant resin which is protected by two or more layers of glass, creating a transparent pane of glass which is able to resist the attacks of fire and high heat for up to an hour.
+These fire glass types are made with a heat-resistant, fire-resistant resin which is protected by two or more layers of glass.
+Thus creating a transparent pane of glass, able to resist fire and heat for up to an hour.

 The Capabilities of Fire Glass from The Glass Warehouse

-The fire glass available from the Glass Warehouse is part of a range, with variety of capabilities to help protect your business and staff from fire.
-The ratings available for fire resistant glass are explained below.
+The fire glass available from The Glass Warehouse is part of a range, with variety of capabilities to help protect your business and staff from fire.

 The Ratings Available for Fire Rated Glass

-When you are browsing fire glass from The Glass Warehouse, you will see a range of ratings for the glass – for example, “60/30” or “60/60”.
-Fire rated glass is rated this way to show the length of time in minutes which fire rated glass is able to resist before melting as the first number, then the length of time (in minutes) which the glass is able to insulate heat from the fire for as the second number.
+When you are browsing fire glass from The Glass Warehouse, you will see a range of ratings for the glass.
+For example, “60/30” or “60/60”.
+Fire glass is rated this way to show the length of time in minutes which fire rated glass is able to resist before melting.
+As the first number, then the length of time (in minutes) which the glass is able to insulate heat from the fire for as the second number.